The First Year

 How is it different?

 Coming to university for the first time brings new experiences and challenges.
 You will find that friends studying in other subjects may have quite different timetables, and that their tutors have different expectations of them.
-Every student, no matter what their subject, or how they are expected to work at university, goes through a period of adapting and developing over their first year.
+Every student, no matter what their subject, or how they are expected to work at university, goes through a period of adapting and developing during their first year.

-The first semester of university is fast paced with lots of changes to get used to.
+The first semester of university is fast-paced with lots of changes to get used to.
 To give you an idea of what this is like, we asked some of our students to share their experience of the surprises and challenges that they faced in their first semester.

 Video - Leeds students discuss their experiences of their first year studying at the University.
 View video using Microsoft Stream (link opens in a new window, available for University members only).